 Volatile Organic Compounds, or VOCs, are gases that are emitted into the air from everyday products such as carpet, paint and cosmetics, or from processes such as cooking, burning wood and smoking.

 Some are harmful by themselves, including some that cause cancer.
 Additionally, they can also react with other gases and form other pollutants after they have been emitted into the air.

 Common examples of VOCs that may be present in our daily lives are: benzene, ethylene glycol, formaldehyde, methylene chloride, tetrachloroethylene, toluene, xylene, and 1,3-butadiene.

 Analox provide the following VOCs gas monitoring and detection solutions:

-A multi-gas analyzer to measure: oxygen (O2), carbon dioxide (CO2), carbon monoxide (CO), Volitile Organic Compounds (VOC's) and Dewpoint in compressed air.
+A multi-gas analyzer to measure: oxygen (O2), carbon dioxide (CO2), carbon monoxide (CO), Volatile Organic Compounds (VOC's) and Dew Point in compressed air.
 The unit can be wall mounted or used as a portable system.

 Concentrations of many VOCs are consistently higher indoors (up to ten times higher) than outdoors.